Skip to content

 • Fallback: Interactive prompt for username and password (secure, not echoed)

-• Enable secret: Retrieved by get_enable_secret() if configured in config.yaml, otherwise not required
+• Enable secret: Retrieved by get_enable_secret() if USE_ENABLE environment variable is set, otherwise not required

 Note: If you are running on Linux/macOS, ensure credentials.py prompts for credentials or implements your preferred secure store.
 On Windows, pywin32 enables Credential Manager access.